TimRichter/CartesianSeminar/index.md

   * see [latex copy Introduction and parts of Chpt 2 by Bernd Paysan](http://bernd-paysan.de/mach.pdf)

 #### March 2018
-* Richard v.
-Mises: "Wahrscheinlichkeit, Statistik und Wahrheit"
+* Richard von Mises: Wahrscheinlichkeit, Statistik und Wahrheit
 * Richard von Mises: Probability, Statistics, and Truth
 * see also: Interpretations of Probability (SEP)